bernie-skipole/indipydriver/docs/source/usage/example3.rst

                     # getProperties just in case it is reconnected
                     await self.send_getProperties(devicename="Thermostat",
                                                   vectorname="temperaturevector")
+                    # It would also be possible to set an alarm
+                    # to indicate the failure of received temperature

+                # get the current window status
                 statusvector['status'] = windowcontrol.window
                 # and transmit it to the client
                 await statusvector.send_setVector(allvalues=False)